 The conclusion from this evidence is pretty straightforward.
 But it implies a seed-stage funding approach very different what we see today.
 A classic opportunity for a startup (or meta-startup).

 If the seed stage has high average returns but you can’t pick specific winners, basic financial theory says to use a portfolio approach.
 You want enough investments to have a reasonably high confidence of achieving the average return.
 I’ve done the calculation, and my conclusion is that you want to build a portfolio of hundreds of seed-stage investments.

 That may sound like an unreasonable number.
 But if you don’t have to spend hours doing multiple interviews of every founding team, you can dramatically streamline the process.
-In fact, we have a demo version of our software that can produce a pre-money valuation from an online application in a few seconds.
+In fact, we have a demo version of our software that can produce a pre-money valuation from an online application in a few seconds [Edit 3/16/2013: we took down the Web app in Jan 2013 because it wasn’t getting enough hits anymore to justify maintaining it.
+We continue to use the algorithm internally as a spreadsheet app].
 After that, it’s a matter of back-office automation.
 Luckily, previous generations of startups have made such automation pretty easy.

 Just think about how these conclusions should lead to a much better environment for seed stage startups.
 Investors will actually decrease risk by making more investments.
 The same process that allows them to efficiently building a large portfolio means they can give a much faster response to entrepreneurs.
 Lower transaction costs mean startups will see more of the money investors put on the table.
 As always, innovation is a win-win.
 And in this case, we’re innovating in the process of funding innovation.
 A meta-innovation, if you will.